COVID-19 Testing options for Students

 Learn more about the symptoms of COVID-19.

-Test results are typically available through the patient portal within 30-60 minutes when run on our Quidel Sofia 2 antigen-based test system.
-In some cases, an individual may need to have a PCR-based tested which will be run at the MT state public health laboratory in Helena, and results will take 24-72 hours to return.
+Test results are typically available through the online patient portal within 30-60 minutes when run on our Quidel Sofia 2 antigen-based test system.

 If you have tested positive on an at-home test kit, visit Gallatin County's website for guidance and to report your result.

-Non-MSU COVID-19 testing resources are listed by the Gallatin City-County Health Department.
+Community COVID-19 testing resources are available through the Gallatin City-County Health Department website.

-COVID-19 travel testing is not offered at the MSU Student Testing Center, but canbe obtainedat Bozeman Health by following the instructions at this link:https://www.bozemanhealth.org/about-us/covid-19-information/covid-19-travel-testing/.
+COVID-19 travel testing is not offered at the MSU Student Testing Center, but may be obtained at Bozeman Healthby following the instructions at this link:https://www.bozemanhealth.org/about-us/covid-19-information/covid-19-travel-testing/.